rathee-19/Pylint-Pytest-Unittest/readme.md

 ## Lucas_pylint

-This project demonstrates the use of Pylint for the Lucas sequence calculations.
+It demonstrates the use of Pylint for the Lucas sequence calculations.

 ### Lucas Pylint Scores